 Do you think for yourself, or let others think for you?
 We all want to believe we think for ourselves.
-But our thought process is constantly being filtered by the preexisting beliefs and prejudices that form our point of view.
+But our thought process is constantly being filtered by the preexisting beliefs and prejudices that form our point of view, or POV.
 Those beliefs come in large measure from our cohorts—the people we identify with.
 Our clan, our tribe.
 Our friends and associates.

 I believe that's why, in the horse world, one person can see abuse where another sees a legitimate training method.